Theoretical uncertainties for cosmological first-order phase transitions: Thermodynamics of the phase transition

 This follows since the effective potential is the generator of one-particle irreducible (1PI) correlation functions and 3d parameters are defined by matching the 1PI correlation functions to the 4d theory.

 Utilising $\phi \sim T$ for the dimensionful background field we arrive at the following schematic power counting,

 As we indicate, this equation is free from nonanalytic dependence on $g^2$ because it involves only hard modes.
-Our 4d~approach correctly captures only the leading order term in this expansion.
+Our 4d~approach correctly captures only the leading order term in this expansion, that first discussed in Ref.~\cite{Dolan:1973qd}.
 Both this leading term and the $\mc{O}(g^4)$ term are captured in the NLO matching relations of the 3d~approach.
 Appendix~\ref{appendix:matching} presents the NLO matching relations for the SMEFT.

 Daisy resummation is engineered to correctly describe the leading effects of the soft scale.
 This results in the following approximate equality for the remaining soft parts

 In the soft sector, the presence of infrared modes leads to a nonanalytic dependence on $g^2$,